bestsolutionit/401KCoin/doc/README.md

-401KCoin Core
+401K Coin Core
 =====================

 Setup
 ---------------------
-[401KCoin Core](http://401kcoinchain.org/wallet) is the original 401KCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of 401KCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[401K Coin Core](http://401kcoin.ltd) is the original 401K Coin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of 401K Coin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run 401KCoin on your native platform.
+The following are some helpful notes on how to run 401K Coin on your native platform.

 ### Unix